wolandark/vim-piper/README.md

 ## Introduction

 Vim Piper is a Vim plugin that integrates the Piper text-to-speech system into Vim.
-It allows you to easily convert text within Vim to speech using Piper.
+It allows you to easily convert text within Vim to speech using Piper.<br>
+If you don't care about natural sounding tts, you can use [vim-espeak](https://github.com/wolandark/vim-espeak).

 ## Dependency
 This plugin depends on the following: